1991 NBA playoffs

 The 1991 NBA playoffs was the postseason tournament of the National Basketball Association's 1990–91 season.
 The tournament concluded with the Eastern Conference champion Chicago Bulls defeating the Western Conference champion Los Angeles Lakers 4 games to 1 in the NBA Finals.
 Michael Jordan was named NBA Finals MVP.

 The Lakers reached the Finals despite not being the top seed in the Western Conference for the first time since 1981, and for just the second time since drafting Magic Johnson first overall in 1979.

-After the Pistons had ended their season the last three years, the Bulls got revenge in the Eastern Conference Finals by sweeping the two-time defending NBA champions.
+After the Detroit Pistons had ended their season the last three years, the Bulls got revenge in the Eastern Conference Finals by sweeping the two-time defending NBA champions.
 It was the first time the Bulls won a playoff series over the Pistons since 1974, when both teams were still part of the Western Conference.
 Game 4 ended with some of the Pistons walking off the court before time expired, refusing to shake the Bulls' hands.

-The Pistons were vilified for this.
-In the 1989 NBA Finals, the Pistons themselves had swept the two-time defending champion Lakers.
-Detroit did not reach the conference finals again until 2003.
+This edition marked the first of four consecutive seasons the Bulls and the New York Knicks faced off in the playoffs with the Bulls sweeping the Knicks out of the first round.

 The seventh seeded Golden State Warriors stunned the San Antonio Spurs in the first round of the playoffs, defeating them 3 games to 1.
 It would be Golden State's last playoff series win until 2007.

 The 76ers and the Bucks met in the first round of the playoffs where the 76ers swept the series.
 It would be both teams last playoff appearance until 1999.

 Game 4 of the Blazers–Jazz series was the last game ever played at the Salt Palace.
+The Jazz moved to the Delta Center the following season.

 The Spectrum hosted its final NBA playoff game in Game 4 of the Bulls–76ers series.
 When the 76ers returned to the playoffs in 1999, they had moved to the CoreStates Center, their home since the 1996–97 season.

-This was the first year that NBC aired the NBA Playoffs.
+This was the first year that NBC aired the NBA playoffs.